-If you love marijuana, perhaps you have been thinking about becoming a budtender.
-After all, it is arguably the dream job for the weed aficionado, and now that the industry is set for a boom period, it needs all the qualified staff it can get.
+If you love marijuana, perhaps you have thought about becoming a budtender.
+After all, it is arguably the dream job for the weed enthusiast.
+Now that the industry is ready for a boom period, it needs all the qualified staff it can get.

-As it happens, the role of budtender is one of the most accessible jobs within the industry.
-But what does the job entail — and more importantly, how do you gain the necessary qualifications?
+As it happens, a budtender’s role is one of the most accessible jobs within the industry.
+But what does the job entail?
+More importantly, how do you gain the necessary qualifications?

-As a budtender, you are a professional cannabis expert and work behind the counter of a marijuana dispensary.
-If you’ve ever been in a dispensary, you’ll realize that you spend about 90% of your time interacting with the budtender.
+As a budtender, you are a professional cannabis expert and work behind a marijuana dispensary counter.
+If you’ve been in a dispensary, you’ll realize that you spend about 90% of your time interacting with the budtender.
 They are passionate about weed, extremely knowledgeable about the products, and genuinely enjoy providing exceptional customer service.

 The budtender job description includes an emphasis on people skills.
-It is deemed to be one of the best roles in the cannabis industry because it enables you to build direct relationships with customers.
+It is one of the best roles in the cannabis industry because it enables you to build direct relationships with customers.
 Contrary to the ‘lazy stoner’ stereotype, a budtender is a talkative, personable, helpful, and hardworking individual.
-To even gain consideration for the role, you have to either attend budtender school (yeah, that’s really a thing), or complete budtender training online to receive your budtender license; believe it or not, you can’t gain employment without this license.

-If you are intent on becoming a budtender, it is essential that you have a real passion for weed.
-Remember, you are expected to provide customers with detailed information about every single strain on sale at the dispensary.
+If you want to become a budtender, you need a real passion for marijuana.
 You must listen carefully to a patient’s needs and provide them with recommendations.
-Although it is impossible to know every last detail about marijuana, budtenders are expected to have full knowledge of the most popular strains and new products such as vaporizers and concentrates.
+It is admittedly impossible to know everything about the plant.
+However, budtenders must know the most popular strains and new products such as vaporizers and concentrates.

-Although you will receive a lot of training, it is a fact that there will be knowledge gaps when you first start your budtender career.
-However, dedicated budtenders usually go above and beyond and read far more information than what is required on the course.
-Knowledge is power, so we recommend doing the following to get the most out of your research:
+You will receive a lot of training.
+However, you will have knowledge gaps when you start your budtender career.
+Dedicated budtenders usually go above and beyond and read far more information than what the course requires.
+We recommend doing the following to get the most out of your research:

-- Sign up for as many weed industry blogs, newsletters, websites, and mailing lists as possible.
-There is no such thing as too much information.
+- Sign up for as many cannabis industry blogs, newsletters, websites, and mailing lists as possible.

 - Read books by respected industry authors such as Jorge Cervantes, Julie Holland, Ed Rosenthal, etc.